Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

 Basic Functions
 ^^^^^^^^^^^^^^^

+.. java:function:: class IPConnection()

+ Creates an IP Connection object.
+The constructed object is needed for the constructor of Bricks and Bricklets.

-.. java:function:: class IPConnection(String host, int port)
+.. java:function:: public void IPConnection::connect(String host, int port)

- Creates an IP Connection to the Brick Daemon with the given *host* and *port*.
-With the IP Connection itself it is possible to enumerate the available devices.
-Other then that it is only used to add Bricks and Bricklets to the connection.
+ Creates a TCP/IP connection to the given host and port.
+ The host and port can point to a Brick Daemon or to a WIFI/Ethernet Extension.

+ Devices can only be controlled when the connection was established succesfully.

- The constructor throws an IOException if there is no Brick Daemon listening at the given host and port.
+ Blocks until the connection is established and throws an IOException if there is no Brick Daemon or WIFI/Ethernet Extension listening at the given host and port.

+.. java:function:: public void IPConnection::disconnect()

+ Disconnects the TCP/IP connection to the Brick Daemon or to the WIFI/Ethernet Extension.

+.. java:function:: public byte IPConnection::getConnectionState()

+ Can return the following states:

+ * CONNECTION_DISCONNECTED (0): No connection is established.
+ * CONNECTION_CONNETED (1): A connection to the Brickd Daemon or the WIFI/Ethernet Extension  is established.
+ * CONNECTION_PENDING (2): IP Connection is currently trying to connect.

+.. java:function:: public void IPConnection::setAutoReconnect(boolean autoReconnect)

+ Enables or disables auto reconnect.
+If auto reconnect is enabled, the IP Connection will try to reconnect to the previously given host and port.

+ Default value is *true*.

+.. java:function:: public boolean IPConnection::getAutoReconnect()

+ Returns *true* if auto reconnect is enabled, *false* otherwise.

-.. java:function:: public void IPConnection::addDevice(Device device)
+.. java:function:: public void IPConnection::setTimeout(int timeout)

- Adds a device (Brick or Bricklet) to the IP Connection.
-Every device has to be added to an IP Connection before it can be used.
-Examples for this can be found in the API documentation for every Brick and Bricklet.
+ Sets the timeout (in ms) for getters and for setters for which "response expected" is activated.

+ Default timeout is 2500ms.

+.. java:function:: public int IPConnection::getTimeout()

+ Returns the timeout as set by :java:func:`setTimeout <IPConnection::setTimeout>`.

-.. java:function:: public void IPConnection::joinThread()
+.. java:function:: public void IPConnection::wait()

- Joins the threads of the IP Connection.
-The call will block until the IP Connection is :java:func:`destroyed <IPConnection::destroy>`.
+ holds the current thread until :java:func:`unwait <IPConnection::unwait>` is called.

- This is useful if you relies solely on callbacks for events or if the IP Connection was created in a threads.
+ This is useful if you rely solely on callbacks for events, if you want to wait for a specific callback or if the IP Connection was created in a threads.

+ Wait and unwait act in the same way as require and release of a semaphore.

-.. java:function:: public void IPConnection::destroy()
+.. java:function:: public void IPConnection::unwait()

- Destroys the IP Connection.
-The socket to the Brick Daemon will be closed and the threads of the IP Connection terminated.
+ Unwaits the thread previously set to hold by :java:func:`wait <IPConnection::wait>`

+ Wait and unwait act in the same way as require and release of a semaphore.

-Callback Configuration Functions
+Listener Configuration
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^

-.. java:function:: public void IPConnection::enumerate(EnumerateListener enumerateListener)
+.. java:function:: public void IPConnection::addListener(Object o)

  This method registers the following listener:

  .. java:function:: public class IPConnection.EnumerateListener()

-  .. java:function:: public void enumerate(String uid, String name, short stackID, boolean isNew)
+  .. java:function:: public void enumerate(String UID, String connectedUID, char position, short[] hardwareVersion, short[] firmwareVersion, int deviceIdentifier, short enumerationType)
    :noindex:

-   The listener receives four parameters:
+   The listener receives seven parameters:

    * *uid*: The UID of the device.
-   * *name*: The name of the device (includes "Brick" or "Bricklet" and a version number).
-   * *stackID*: The stack ID of the device (you can find out the position in a stack with this).
-   * *isNew*: Is *true* if the device is added, *false* if it is removed.

-   There are three different possibilities for the listener to be called.
-   Firstly, the listener is called with all currently connected devices (with *isNew* set to *true*).
-This is triggered by the call to :java:func:`enumerate <IPConnection::enumerate>`.
-Secondly, the listener is called if a new Brick is plugged in via USB (with *isNew* set to *true*) and lastly it is called if a Brick is unplugged (with *isNew* set to *false*).
+   * *connectedUID*: UID where the device is connected to.
+For a Bricklet this will be a UID of the Brick where it is connected to.
+For a Brick it will be the UID of the bottom Master Brick in the stack.
+For the bottom Master Brick in a Stack this will be "1".
+With this information it is possible to reconstruct the complete network topology.
+   * *position*: For Bricks: '0' - '8' (position in stack).
+For Bricklets: 'a' - 'd' (position on Brick).
+   * *hardwareVersion*: Major, minor and release number for hardware version.
+   * *firmwareVersion*: Major, minor and release number for firmware version.
+   * *deviceIdentifier*: A number that represents the Brick, instead of the name of the Brick (easier to parse).
+   * *enumerationType*: Type of enumeration

+   Possible enumerate types are:

+   * ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration triggered by user).
+   * ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically send by Brick after establishing a communication connection).
+This indicates that the device has potentially lost its previous configuration and needs to be reconfigured.
+   * ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible for USB connection).

    It should be possible to implement "plug 'n play" functionality with this (as is done in Brick Viewer).

+ .. java:function:: public class IPConnection.ConnectedListener()

+  .. java:function:: public void connected(int reason)
+   :noindex:

+   This listener is called whenever the IP connection is connected, possible reasons are:

+   * CONNECT_REASON_REQUEST (0): Connection established after request from user.
+   * CONNECT_REASON_AUTO_RECONNECT (1): Connection after auto reconnect.

+ .. java:function:: public class IPConnection.DisconnectedListener()

+  .. java:function:: public void disconnected(int reason)
+   :noindex:

+   This listener is called whenever the IP connection is disconnected, possible reasons are:

+   * DISCONNECT_REASON_REQUEST (0): Disconnect was requested by user.
+   * DISCONNECT_REASON_ERROR (1): Disconnect because of an unresolvable error.
+   * DISCONNECT_REASON_SHUTDOWN (2): Disconnect initiated by brickd or WIFI/Ethernet Extension.